-AMSC and OSG are working jointly to install ballast water treatment systems on all ten tankers; two were installed during 2020 while the remaining 8 ships are scheduled for installation between 2021 and 2024, complying with U.S. Coast Guard requirements.
+AMSC will install ballast water treatment systems on all ten tankers; three have been installed to date, while the remaining 7 ships are scheduled for installation between 2022 and 2024, complying with U.S. Coast Guard requirements.

 AMSC's Jones Act tankers also facilitate short haul transportation of crude and clean petroleum products which is a substitute for longer haul transportation from Africa, Europe, Middle- or Far-East of the same commodities.
 Such short haul transportation has a substantial impact on the environment by reducing fuel emissions per barrel transported.